mohsen-ameli/dotfiles/README.md

 ## General Notes

+To check which apps are running on XWayland, run `xlsclients`

 To force an app to use wayland, add this line to the "exec" option of the app found in either `/usr/share/applications` or `/usr/share/local/applications`:\
 `--enable-features=UseOzonePlatform --ozone-platform=wayland`